MODM Clinical Database Management

 Speakers: External professionals

-Number of ECTS = 5 - Responsible for TU : Patrice RAVEL
+Number of ECTS credits = 5 – TU coordinator TU Patrice RAVEL

-Essential prerequisites: This TU cannot be dissociated from the other TU specific to the course.
+Essential prerequisite: This TU cannot TU separated from the other TU to the course.

 Objectives

-- To provide students intending to work in Clinical Research and Development with basic knowledge of the regulatory environment.
+- Provide students pursuing careers in Clinical Research and Development with basic knowledge of the regulatory environment.

-- Mastering Good Clinical Practice - standardization ICH, CTD, FDA, EMEA, ANSM, CPP ...
+- Mastering Good Clinical Practices—ICH, CTD, FDA, EMEA, ANSM, CPP standardization, etc.

-- Acquire the basics of pharmacovigilance and adverse reactions.
+- Acquire the basics of pharmacovigilance and adverse effects.

-- Give the basics of clinical trial planning.
+- Provide the basics of clinical trial planning.

 - Regulatory environment for clinical trials

-- Good clinical practice - standardization ICH, CTD, FDA, EMEA, ANSM, CPP, ...
+- Good Clinical Practices – ICH, CTD, FDA, EMEA, ANSM, CPP, etc. standardization

-- Quality assurance and quality control in clinical research and auditing
+- Quality assurance and control in clinical research and audits

 - Operational planning